spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 you can have multiple layouts for differing sections of your app, so this lends well for passing context.

+One thing to bear in mind is that this is for my specific use case so I'll apologise upfront now if any of this is confusing, I'm trying to get this documented to help me understand it too 👍

-One thing you need to do with Gatsby if you want to use the React 16.3 in Gatsby and that's to use `gatsby-plugin-react-next` as Gatsby uses 16.2 I believe.
+With Gatsby if you want to use the React 16.3 then you will need to `npm install gatsby-plugin-react-next` as Gatsby uses 16.2 I believe.

 Another thing you may need to do is: